Key Historical Experiments in Hadron Physics: Exotic hadrons

 \subsection{Heavy exotic mesons}

 The early 2000s saw the emergence of mesons containing both light $\qqbar$ and heavy $Q\bar{Q}$ ($\ccbar$ or $\bbbar$) pairs.
 They could be compact $\qqbar Q\bar{Q}$ states (tetraquarks), $q\bar{Q} -\bar{q}Q$ hadron-hadron loosely bound states or hadro-charmonia ($\ccbar$ pairs surrounded by clouds of lighter $\qqbar$ pairs).
-They were initially called $X,Y$ or $Z$, but a new naming scheme was introduced in 2024 \cite{ParticleDataGroup:2024cfk} to cope with the plethora of candidates.
-We shall mention here some of the historical ones which have been fully established, see Ref.\cite{ParticleDataGroup:2024cfk} and the reviews therein on non-$q\bar{q}$ and $Q\bar{Q}$ mesons.
-Pentaquarks ($qqqq\bar{q}$ baryons) are covered elsewhere in this Encyclopedia.
+They were initially called $X,Y$ or $Z$, but a new naming scheme was introduced in 2024 \cite{ParticleDataGroup:2026cfk} to cope with the plethora of candidates.
+We shall mention here some of the historical ones which have been fully established, see Ref.\cite{ParticleDataGroup:2026cfk} and the reviews therein on non-$q\bar{q}$ and $Q\bar{Q}$ mesons and pentaquark baryons.

 The exotic revolution started effectively in 2003 with the discovery of the $\chi_{c1}(3872)$ (aka $X(3872)$) by Belle in $B^\pm$ decay to $K^\pm J/\psi\,\pi^+\pi^-$ (Fig. \ref{Tetraheavy}, left).
 The $B$ mesons were produced in $e^+e^-$ collisions at the $\Upsilon(4S)$.
 It was confirmed by BABAR and by experiments at CERN and Fermilab\footnote{A tentative evidence had been reported earlier at Fermilab from high energy $\pi$-nucleus data \cite{E705:1993pry}.}, and its $1^{++}$ quantum numbers were firmly established by LHCb \cite{LHCb:2015jfc}.
 The $X(3872)$ is too light by $\sim$100 MeV to be the $2^3P_1$ charmonium state.
 On the other hand, it is very narrow (1.2 MeV) and lies at the $D^0\overline{D}^{*0}$ threshold, which suggests a $D^0\overline{D}^{*0}$ `molecule', weakly bound by one pion exchange, as predicted many years ago \cite{Tornqvist:1991ks}.